 Emergency Preparedness and Response for Native American Cultural Resources

-In recent years, emergency preparedness has become an increasingly important focus for historic sites and cultural institutions alike.
-The number of information resources, planning tools, and model practices has been increasing.
+Emergency preparedness has become an increasingly important focus for historic sites and cultural institutions alike.
 But some tribal cultural organizations and heritage caretakers still lack access to the resources and relationships that would help them become well prepared for any emergency.

 It has three parts: